-After hearing the appeal, the appellate officer may:
+After hearing the appeal, the appellate officer/committee may:

-- For administrative appeals, uphold the original decision and/or sanction, or may choose to render a new decision and/or sanction. - For Community Standards Council appeals, sustain the decision of the Council or recommend that the Council reconsider its decision or sanction(s). - For Honor Council appeals, sustain the decision of the Honor Council or return the case to the Honor Council for reconsideration with remarks and suggestions.
+- For administrative appeals, uphold, modify, or overturn the original decision.
+If the decision is modified the appellate officer may, at their discretion and considering the information received, impose a more severe decision and/or outcome. - For Community Standards Council appeals, sustain the decision of the Council or recommend that the Council reconsider its decision or outcome(s). - For Honor Council appeals, sustain the decision of the Honor Council or return the case to the Honor Council for reconsideration with remarks and suggestions.

-An appeal will not result in a more severe sanction for the accused student.
-The decision of the appellate officer is final.
+The decision of the appellate officer/body is final.